 Hussey would then end up taking two songs in development from the First and Last and Always sessions, “Serpents Kiss”, and “Wake”, along with bassist Craig Adams, and Andrew Eldritch’s penchant for “silly hats”, to form The Mission.

 The Mission would later release the music video for “Stay With Me”, with the undeniably gothic Cabinet of Dr. Caligari backdrop.
-Make of that what you will.

 There were no “official” music videos in promotion of First and Last and Always’s three singles, “Walk Away”, “No Time to Cry”, and “Black Planet”.